 Zombie attacks are becoming more and more frequent.
 With accounts accruing almost everywhere, the living dead outbreak poses a greater and greater threat to our lives and well being.
 Most people instinctively go to crowded places or well-known landmarks, thinking they will find safety in numbers, only to find themselves screaming in agony when they become an undead entree.
 What most people do not realize is that one of the safest places to be during a zombie attack, if accessible to you, is your home billiard room.
 Even though it may not seem the most outdoor escape room to run for, it has many advantages over more obvious locations.
 Sure, your kitchen is full of sharp weapons…and plenty of windows to be easily seen by wandering corpses.
 And do not even think of stepping foot outside to get a shovel or pick axe out of your tool shed; going outdoors where the undead lurks in the shadows is nothing short of suicide.

 Why a billiard room, you ask?
 A myriad of reasons exist.
 First off, any room inside of your home or away from people is far safer than any public place, because it is private and quiet.
+You must read about brunswick pool tables because they are best in market.
 Loudness and chaos draws attention, and the undead are said to have a heightened sense of perception, being able to hear, see, and smell their meals (that is you if you are not careful) from great distances.
 Being in your home will attract virtually no unwanted attention and allow you to keep a much lower profile, therefore keeping you much safer.

 Your home billiard room is a superb location to set up your defenses and ward off a potential zombie threat.
 An upstairs billiard room is ideal (the undead have great difficulties with stairs) but not very common, so let’s concentrate on a downstairs billiard room, as that is more practical.